splunk-soar-connectors/chronicle/manual_readme_content.md

     'Alerting Detections'.
 This artifact will be ingested into the separate container named 'Alerting Detections \<creation_timestamp>'.

-  - - Sample response of the ListDetections endpoint which is used to fetch the Alerting Detections data:
+    - Sample response of the ListDetections endpoint which is used to fetch the Alerting Detections data:

       ```json
         {
-          "type": "RULE_DETECTION"
+          "type": "RULE_DETECTION",
           "detection": [
-            {,
+            {
               "ruleName": "ms_office_to_suspicious_url",
               "urlBackToProduct": "...",
               "uri": ["..."],